osg-htc/virtual-school-2021/docs/staff.md

           Tim founded the OSG School in 2010 and has led it since.
           When not involved in training, he mostly works for OSG in management, where he helps the project as a whole in a variety of capacities.
-          Tim started working with OSG in 2005, originally focusing on software integration.
+          Tim started working with OSG in 2005, and has background in cognitive science, linguistics, training, and software.
         </p>
       </td>
     </tr>